YanceyOfficial/BMS/README.md

 ## Introdction

-The Book Management System had written in my second year of university.

-This repository I would like to commemorate the passing away of my college years.
+The Book Management System had written in my second year of university, and this repository I would like to commemorate the passing away of my college years.

 ## License